 - Unemployment compensation — Ask if you qualify for unemployment insurance benefits.

-Generally, you have three options for keeping your retirement plan potentially growing when you leave your job:
+Generally, you have four options for keeping your retirement plan potentially growing when you leave your job:

 - Roll savings into an IRA.
-Roll your retirement plan assets into an IRA.
 An IRA may offer more flexibility and investment choices.
-You can consolidate other retirement savings – either from former employer-sponsored plans or from other IRAs – into a single IRA.
-Having a single account to manage makes allocation and rebalancing easier.
-You’ll also gain greater control of your money and how it’s invested.
-However, unlike an employer-sponsored plan, you cannot take a loan against an IRA.
+You may be eligible to consolidate other retirement savings – either from former employer-sponsored plans or from other IRAs – into a single IRA.
+However, the fees associated with an IRA may be higher and unlike an employer-sponsored plan, you cannot take a loan against an IRA.

 What’s your next move?